zen-logic/claude-proxy/README.md

 Use Claude Code CLI with your own system prompt.

-## Why

 Anthropic injects a system prompt into every Claude Code CLI session.
-It optimises for speed and conciseness — "lead with the answer", "be extra concise", "go straight to the point."
+It optimises for speed and conciseness, "lead with the answer", "be extra concise", "go straight to the point."
 That's a reasonable default for a coding assistant, but it's not the only way to work.

 This proxy sits between Claude Code and the Anthropic API and replaces Anthropic's system prompt with yours.
 Everything else passes through untouched.